forestdussault/OLCRedmineAutomator/README.md

 ### Tool Descriptions (Work in progress)
+Unless otherwise stated, the **Usage** section of each tool description provides an example of the input to provide in a newly created Redmine issue's description field.
+The name of the requested tool must be specified in the subject line of the issue.

 #### Strainmash
 **Description:** Reads a list of SeqIDs from a Redmine issue and calls Mash for each against a sketch of the entire GenBank strain database (Up to date as of Dec.
 01, 2017).
 Returns a formatted Mash.screen output file per SeqID.